tlarrieu/gosubb/README.md

 Please refer to the following page : https://github.com/jlnr/gosu/wiki

 It contains additionnal information on steps to follow to install gosu properly (the library needs a few more packages, which depends on the OS you are running)

+RUN
+===

+Just run main.rb.
+If you are lazy enough, you can also call rake at the root of the project, which will run it for you!